Shakespeare in the Park 2014...

 We estimate that we will be able to seat around 200 people within the terraced seating.
 Grass seating adjacent to the terraces will also be open for viewing the play.

 (Speaking of ushers!
-If you're interested in a guaranteed seat to see AS YOU LIKE IT, email the show's Director to volunteer your services as an usher.)
+If you're interested in a guaranteed seat to see THE WINTER'S TALE, email the show's Director to volunteer your services as an usher.)

 Performances will be held at Alice Bertschy Kadish Park in Milwaukee.
 Kadish Park does not have an actual address but is located adjacent to the COA Youth and Family Center at 909 E. North Avenue in Milwaukee.
 You're welcome to park in the COA lot.